 Gross Income for Purposes of Calculating Child Support in AZ

-Child support in Arizona can be a difficult issue for both the parent paying child support, as well as the parent receiving child support.
-The problems sometimes associated with determining the correct amount of child support can be more complex when the parents have a disagreement regarding what sources of funds constitute gross income to be included in the child support calculation.
+Child support in Arizona can be a complicated issue for both the parent paying child support, as well as the parent receiving child support.
+The problems sometimes associated with determining the correct amount of child support can be more complex when the parents disagree what sources of funds constitute gross income to be included in the child support calculation.

-Income from employment is straight forward as constituting income to a parent.
-However, is income received from an inheritance, funds withdrawn from a retirement account, or funds withdrawn from an investment account income to be included in the gross income of one of the parents?
+Income from employment is straightforward as constituting income to a parent.
+However, is income received from an inheritance, funds are withdrawn from a retirement account, or funds removed from an investment account income to be included in the gross income of one of the parents?
 Should the court only consider the investment return on those investments or can a court consider both investment return and principal withdrawals as income?

-In the first case of its kind in Arizona, the Arizona Court of Appeals addressed these issues in the Monica Milinovich v.
-Anthony Womak case.
+In the first case of its kind in Arizona, the Arizona Court of Appeals addressed these issues in the Milinovich vs. Womak case.
 Monica gave birth to Anthony’s child.
 She subsequently filed a court case to declare Anthony as the child’s father and to establish parenting time and child support orders.

 Anthony’s actual living expenses, however, turned out to be more around $40,000.00 per month.
 Anthony, therefore, withdrew the $5,000.00 interest earned on the principal, as well as an additional $35,000.00 from the principal investment in the account every month.

 The appellate court referred to a prior Arizona Court of Appeals ruling in Cummings v.
-Cummings in which the appellate court held the guidelines do not specifically limit what the court may consider as income for the purpose of calculating child support and that income for child support purposes is not necessarily the same as income for income tax purposes.
+Cummings.
+The court in the Cummings case held the guidelines do not explicitly limit what the court may consider as income for the purpose of calculating child support and that income for child support purposes is not necessarily the same as income for income tax purposes.

 Anthony argued his withdrawal of principal from his investment account does not constitute income for income tax purposes and should not be included as income for child support purposes.
 The court of appeals rejected Anthony’s argument; albeit very cautiously.